ucisysarch/WebRTCBench/README.md

 ## WebRTCBench

 ## Overview
-WebRTCBench is a WebRTC benchmark developed at [Parallel Architectures and Systems Lab](http://www.ics.uci.edu/~sysarch/) at the University of California Irvine.
+WebRTCBench is a WebRTC benchmark developed at [Parallel Architectures and Systems Lab](http://www.ics.uci.edu/~sysarch/) at the University of California Irvine supported by a generous grant from Intel Corporation.
 It aims to provide a quantitative comparison of WebRTC implementations across browsers and devices.

 WebRTC accomplishes three main tasks: Acquiring audio and video; Communicating Audio and Video; Communicating Arbitrary Data through JavaScript APIs.
-This benchmark captures most of WebRTC functionalities and provides initialization and call establishment performance between two peers in a WebRTC triangle [1] and performance of data channels and media engine during call .
+This benchmark captures most of WebRTC functionalities including initialization and call establishment performance between two peers in a WebRTC triangle [1] and performance of data channels and media engine during call .

 ### What Is Included ?
 This release is composed of two components: